 Welcome to WildWatch members old and new!
 We would like to say a huge thank you to everyone who has helped gather over 20,000 records!
 To view your sightings as part of species distribution in the North Pennines please see WildWatch Wildlife Maps.
 To see how much our WildWatch volunteers have achieved and why they love the North Pennines, watch our project film…

 Don’t forget you can also add photos with your sightings which is an excellent way of aiding verification.
 If you’re new to WildWatch, click on Report Wildlife below to get started, enter your details to create your login ID and start recording!

-The three wildlife groups, Weardale, Allen Valleys and Alston Moor are offering their own talks and events this year.
+The three wildlife groups, Weardale, Allen Valleys and Alston Moor are offering their own talks and events.
 Please see the Local Wildlife Groups page for how to get involved with them.